vmkarhula/Planetarium/README.md

 The external dependencies are included (and hopefully aknowledged accordingly) and the aim is to have project running without any additional library hunting or such.

+## Features

+The project is heavily work in progress.
+The initial target is to get a nicely Phong-shaded solar system running with some planet variation.
+The camera operates based on solar centered polar coordinate system.

+> #### From that point on I'd love to have:
+>
+> - Particles, dust clouds
+> - More options for camera movement
+> - Animated texturing
+> - Screen space effects
+> - ect ect...

 ## External Dependencies

 ### GLFW